Company Reg. No. 23002/059/060

 • Costs vary depending on your age, trip duration, and coverage level—typically around USD 50–200.

-• An emergency fund of USD 100–200 is also recommended to cover unexpected delays or minor medical expenses.
+• An emergency fund of USD 100–200 is also recommended to cover unanticipated delays or minor medical expenses.

 For more details, check out our full guide on Trekking Insurance in Nepal.